The Gala! Helping Earthdance Thrive.

 Cancellation Policy

-No refunds available less than 14 days (After September 5th) from the start of the event.
+No refunds available less than 14 days (November 13th) from the start of the event.

 Partial refunds might be given if a cancellation takes place under extenuating circumstances (e.g. a death of a 1st or 2nd degree family member, serious non-preventable illness or accident requiring hospitalization).
 Refunds in such cases remain at the discretion of the local organizers and will be decided on a case to case basis according to the timing of the cancellation and other factors.
 We do not offer refunds if you catch a cold, the flu or COVID after the cancellation date.